AhmadHussainRandhawa/Alien-Invasion-Game/README.md

 - **Multiplayer mode**: Enable two-player mode with split screen or network play.

 ## Credits
-This project was built by **Ahmad Randhawa** as a part of his journey to mastering game development with Python. <br>
+This project was built by **Ahmad Hussain** as a part of his journey to mastering game development with Python. <br>
 Special thanks to the developers of **Pygame** and the book **Python Crash Course** by **Eric Matthes** for inspiration.